-Disability discrimination attorney Dan A. Atkerson has fought to protect the rights of victims of disability discrimination for more than 32 years in Allen, TX, and throughout Collin County.
+Disability discrimination attorney Dan A. Atkerson has fought to protect the rights of victims of disability discrimination for more than 32 years in Allen, TX, and serving communities such as Plano and Frisco.
 He then pursues all available damages from employers responsible for acts of workplace disability discrimination.

 Understanding Federal Disability Laws